Juan Sebastián Elcano: Family social position and economic status

-A number of historians have said that the Elcanos were a family of maritime transporters who operated in the Mediterranean.
+Some historians have said that the Elcanos were a family of maritime transporters who operated in the Mediterranean.
 Their ownership of a vessel is suggested by the amount of taxes the family paid the Crown in 1500.

 Some 19th century sources say that the Elcano family belonged to the nobility, but this is questionable.
 Elcano asked the king for the right to bear arms, a privilege of the nobles, and for his brothers to accompany him on his next expedition, indicating that the Elcano brothers, on their father's side at least, were neither nobles nor hidalgos, and that the Portus, on their mother's side, were probably not nobles either.
 However, the Olazabal family on his grandmother's side may have been hidalgos, but since nobility was not inherited in the matrilineal line, the Portus, through Catalina the daughter of Domenja, would not be hidalgos nor would be the Elcanos, the grandchildren of Domenja.

 Fernandez de Navarrete states that, in addition to being a fisherman and a mariner, Elcano acted as a smuggler on board a French ship, but no original sources are given to confirm this.
-On the other hand, some biographies point out that the Elcano family experienced economic hardship because Elcano's father died young and his mother had to support eight siblings, but this assertion is unfounded.
+Some biographies point out that the Elcano family experienced economic hardship because Elcano's father died young and his mother had to support eight siblings, but this assertion is unfounded.

 As attested in documentation, in 1500, when Elcano was about 14 years old, a large tax was levied in Getaria, with his father Domingo Elcano appearing in the thirteenth position on the tax rolls, having paid 23½ maravedís.
 It seems, therefore, that they were quite solvent, since they are named among the richest families of the town.
-Additionally, the royal document later granting him a pardon states that when Elcano was young and acting as a merchant in the Mediterranean, he was the owner of a 200-ton vessel.
-This would also indicate that his family had been financially solvent.
+Another indication of his family's wealth is that the royal document later granting him a pardon states that when Elcano was young and acting as a merchant in the Mediterranean, he was the owner of a 200-ton vessel.

 Elcano got rich from the circumnavigation voyage, earning 613,250 maravedis.
 This was an immense fortune, an amount equivalent to the salary of a sea pilot for 20 years, as compared to the 23½ maravedis paid by his father in municipal taxes.
 Of that fortune, 104,526 maravedis was his shipmaster's and captain's wage, while the rest was earned by selling the cloves imported from the Moluccas.